 The FDA's in-depth review and analysis of these new MDRs will include examining the possible reasons for the increased number of reports.
 The MDRs received included both mandatory reports from Philips and voluntary reports from health professionals, consumers, and patients.
-A wide range of injuries have been reported in these MDRs, including cancer, pneumonia, asthma, other respiratory problems, infection, headache, cough, dyspnea (difficulty breathing), dizziness, nodules, and chest pain.
+A wide range of injuries has been reported in these MDRs, including cancer, pneumonia, asthma, other respiratory problems, infection, headache, cough, dyspnea (difficulty breathing), dizziness, nodules, and chest pain.

 Although MDRs are a valuable source of information, this passive surveillance system has limitations.
 The incidence, prevalence, or cause of an event cannot typically be determined from this reporting system alone due to under-reporting of events, inaccuracies in reports, lack of verification that the device caused the reported event, and lack of information about details such as frequency of device use.
 Because of these limitations, MDRs comprise only one of the FDA's several important postmarket surveillance data sources.
 These reports, along with data from other sources, can contribute important information to a medical device's benefit-risk assessment.
 The FDA continues to review and assess the MDRs and will keep the public informed as new information becomes available.